Richard Avedon: Photography career

-In 1944, Avedon began working as an advertising photographer for a department store, but was quickly endorsed by Alexey Brodovitch, who was art director for the fashion magazine Harper's Bazaar.
-Lillian Bassman also promoted Avedon's career at Harper's.
-In 1945, his photographs began appearing in Junior Bazaar and, a year later, in Harper's Bazaar.
+After his discharge from the Merchant Marines in 1944, Avedon began working as an advertising photographer for a department store, but his real ambition was to join Harper's Bazaar, the world-renowned fashion magazine.
+After several unsuccessful attempts, he secured a meeting with the magazine's art director, Alexey Brodovitch.
+Brodovitch and editor-in-chief Carmel Snow reviewed Avedon's portfolio and hired him on the spot.
+Brodovitch also enrolled him in a photography class he taught at his Design Laboratory at The New School for Social Research.
+Avedon's work first appeared in the October 1944 issue in the Junior Bazaar section at the back of the magazine, which was aimed at younger readers.
+His photographs moved to the main editorial section the following month.

-In 1946, Avedon had set up his own studio and began providing images for magazines including Vogue and Life.
+In 1946, Avedon set up his own studio and began providing images for magazines such as Vogue and Life.
 He became the chief photographer for Harper's Bazaar.
 From 1950, he also contributed photographs to Look and Graphis.
 In 1952, he became staff editor/photographer for Theatre Arts Magazine.
-However, towards the end of the 1950s, he became dissatisfied with daylight photography and open air locations and so turned to studio photography, using strobe lighting.
+However, towards the end of the 1950s, he became dissatisfied with daylight photography and open-air locations and so turned to studio photography, using strobe lighting.